luc-tielen/llvm-codegen/README.md

 ## TODO

-- [ ] Look into approach for supporting the C API
 - [ ] Add combinators for commonly used control flow constructs
 - [ ] Add support for remaining instructions as needed
 - [ ] Support API with more compile time checks?